pageshu/pageshu.github.io/Readme.md

-## Automatic deployment of WH Pages and with GitHub Webhook
+## Automatic deployment of WH Pages and with GitHub Webhook [optional]
 ![](readme_img/hooks.png)VM Pages

 One naive and simple solution would be to use ```crontab``` for periodic pull from GitHub ([ref1](https://dpursanov.medium.com/automatic-deploy-using-git-72ddbc1785cf),